StackStorm/st2/docs/source/runners.rst

 ----------------------------------------

 This is the local runner.
 Actions are implemented as scripts.
-They are executed on the same hosts where |st2| components are running.
+They are executed on the same hosts where |st2| components are running. `stdout` and `stderr` fields in output are stripped off last newline character.

 Runner parameters
 ^^^^^^^^^^^^^^^^^